vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 )))")
 ```

-Then the index is built for the STAR aligner using `--runMode genomeGenerate`.
+Build the index for the STAR aligner using `--runMode genomeGenerate`.
 The directory given as the `--genomeDir` must be empty.
 ```shell
 STAR --runMode genomeGenerate \
   --runThreadN $THREADS \